 In 1870, after the death of his father, Mary was bequeathed $939.17 as an inheritance.

 When the census again was made in 1880, only daughters Julia and Mary remained under their roof, with Julia having suffered from diphtheria during the past year.

 Mary died on May 28, 1897 in Somerset County.
-Interment took place in Wills Church Cemetery.
+Interment took place next to the remains of her spouse in Wills Church Cemetery.
 [Find-a-Grave]

 ~ Son Frank Samuel Rhoads ~

 Son Frank Samuel Rhoads ( ? - ? ) was born in (?).

 His sttory is lost in the misty haze of the past.